-Unconditional promises to give are recognized as revenues in the period such promises are made by the donor.
+Promises to give - Unconditional promises to give are recognized as revenues in the period such promises are made by the donor.
 Conditional promises to give are recognized only when the conditions on which they depend are met and the promises become unconditional.
-Unconditional promises to give which are scheduled to be received after one year are discounted at rates commensurate with the risks involved.
+Unconditional promises to give that are scheduled to be received after one year are discounted at rates commensurate with the risks involved.
 Amortization of the discount is recorded as additional contribution revenue in accordance with the donor-imposed restrictions, if any, on the contributions.
-As of June 30, 2022, a discount of \$9,584 was recorded on one promise to give due in more than one year.
-As of June 30, 2021, a discount of \$1,700 was recorded on one promise to give due in more than one year.
+As of June 30, 2023, a discount of \$2,229 was recorded on one promise to give due in more than one year.

 The Food Bank uses the allowance method to account for uncollectible promises to give.
 The allowance is based on prior years' experience and management's analysis of specific promises made.
-No allowance was deemed necessary at June 30, 2022 and 2021.
+No allowance was deemed necessary at June 30, 2023 and 2022.